 4. College Readiness.
 One hundred percent of our graduates attend 4-year colleges and universities in a typical year.
 Our full-time college counselor meets individually with families beginning in ninth grade.
 We have outstanding acceptance rates to in-state universities, and our seniors receive offers from the most selective universities throughout the United States, such as Yale, Stanford, Columbia, Penn State, Rice, UT, Texas A&M, UC Berkeley, NYU, and Carnegie Mellon.

 3. Next Level Preparation.
 We often teach students at a grade level ahead of where they would be at other schools.
 For example, our first graders cover material most other schools cover in second grade, and so on.
-We also offer more Advanced Placement classes than most other private schools in Houston, and 43 of our students received AP Scholar Awards in 2019.
+We also offer more Advanced Placement classes than most other private schools in Houston.
 Forty percent of our high school faculty possess an advanced college degree (a master's degree or higher).

 2. Classical Teaching.
 The modern Classical Christian education movement began in response to schools largely presenting students with information rather than nurturing their ability to think.
 In the classical model, elementary students practice the foundational building blocks of learning (the grammar stage).
 Middle level students learn to be inquisitive and study the structure of ideas and arguments (the logic stage).
 High schoolers are taught to articulate their thoughts, while connecting information across academic disciplines (the rhetoric stage).

 1. Christian Identity.
 We acknowledge that God is truth, and this truth transcends what is earthly, limited, subjective, and self-centered.
 It is through Him that we grow in knowledge and wisdom.
 STE was founded on this principle and it guides students daily as the school is the largest outreach mission of Saint Thomas’ Episcopal Church.
 STE is ranked among the best Christian high schools and the best private K-12 schools in the Houston area by Niche.